MicrosoftDocs/memdocs/memdocs/intune/configuration/properties-catalog.md

 ## Prerequisites

-- To use Inventory, devices must be corporate owned, Intune managed (includes co-managed), and Entra joined.
+- To use Inventory, devices must be corporate owned, Intune managed (includes co-managed), and Microsoft Entra joined.
 - For a user to configure a policy to start collecting inventory data from devices, they must have the Device Configurations **Create** permission.
 - For a user to view collected data about devices, they must have the Managed Devices **Read** permission.